 - Railway: Generic track gauge that can be used in the absence of specific gauges.

 - Subway Track: Part of an underground subway, which acts as a public transportation system.

 - Assign Closed for Maintenance only if the road will be closed for more than 90 days.

-- If a trail will be closed fewer than 60 days, it’s best to right click and Report a Problem on Maps.
+- If a trail will be closed fewer than 60 days, it’s best to Report a Problem on Maps.